BestTimesToVisit.com Logo

 Renting a scooter offers the most freedom and flexibility to explore Koh Samui's hidden corners and beaches at your own pace.
 It's a popular choice for independent travelers.

-Tip:ALWAYS wear a helmet.
-Ensure your rental includes insurance and check the scooter thoroughly for existing damage before you leave the shop, taking photos/videos as proof.
-Many tourists underestimate the local traffic and road conditions; drive defensively and be aware of potholes and sand patches.
-You need an international driving permit (IDP) with a motorcycle endorsement to be legally covered by insurance.
+Tip:Always wear a helmet – it's the law and crucial for safety.
+Ensure your rental agreement includes insurance and check the scooter thoroughly for existing damage before you leave the rental shop (take photos!).
+Many travelers underestimate the local traffic; drive defensively and be aware of potholes.
+You'll need an International Driving Permit (IDP) with a motorcycle endorsement to be legally covered by insurance.

 Cost:Metered taxis start around 50 THB, with rates increasing by distance.
-Private taxis can range from 300-1000+ THB depending on destination and negotiation.
+Non-metered can range from 300-800+ THB for longer trips.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.